That Time We Bought a Camper and Moved to Maine {March 2022}

 That first afternoon was just sort of everyone assessing the camper and us seeing it in person for the first time and kind of deciding what we even wanted to do to it.
 Our (new to us) neighbor came over and we met him and he’s a handy man type guy and also an actual electrician, so we wanted to see what he might be interested in doing.
 I remember initially I wasn’t even sure I wanted to paint at all because the grey walls weren’t that bad.
 I am ultimately glad we painted everything white though.
 It’s so much cleaner and nicer and more modern.
 But I would not have done it if it just me and Kris.
 It only worked because we had the neighbors help.

 And the work continued for weeks obviously even after we started sleeping in there.
 Then our shit arrived from storage in Arizona and that was its own shit show.
-What a mind fuck it was to see all that crap we’d had stored for so long.
+What a mind fuck it was to see all that crap we’d had stored for so long (nearly two years).
 I was so fucking glad I got rid of so much and sold so much before we left Phoenix and that I was really thoughtful about every single thing we chose to store.
-Initially it was like - is this worth carrying down two flights of stairs from our condo in 110 degree heat in Phoenix?
+Initially it was like - is this worth carrying down two flights of stairs from our condo in 110 degree August heat in Phoenix?
 That’s enough to make you not want to keep a mother fucking thing.
-But in the end, it all fit in one small U-Box that my dad just packed for us in Phoenix and had shipped here.
+But in the end, everything that we chose to keep all fit in one small U-Box that my dad just packed for us in Phoenix and had shipped here.

 So yeah.
-It was a few weeks of living in shambles and just getting everything sorted and getting settled.
+It was a few weeks of living in shambles and seeing if it was even possible to get everything to fit into he camper in an organized fashion (there’s not like closets or fucking storage space) and just getting everything sorted and getting settled.
 I made a highlight here and here on Instagram just tracking the progress of the first few weeks.
 We also went around and recreated all of the photos from the original listing of the R.V. to show before and afters:

 And here’s a fun little video walk through: